FINANCIALS

 Carole led many of these groups, driving trucks with volunteers and supplies, translating, coordinating with communities, and raising funds to support rural community members as they dug their own wells and built their own latrines.
 Carole had a vision of a Nicaraguan organization with Nicaraguan staff that uses locally available materials.
 She thought we should focus on water and sanitation, staying out of politics and religion.
 And that's the organization she built.
 So many of her early decisions set up El Porvenir to be successful.
 Some of the staff she hired still work with us.

 "Carole has brought about awareness of needs, international friendships, and hope for this planet’s future to many gringos like me.
 More than that, she has put us to work in new ways--to the planet’s benefit, and our own!
-She’s a very dear friend who I admire and love.
+She’s a very dear friend who I admire and love."

 – Liz Specht, Founding and long-time El Porvenir Board Member